To promote sensitivity training and values education that promote the preservation of remaining cultural and natural resources

 • increasing conservation of natural resources by integrating traditional Hawaiian values into society through education and communication.
 For example:

 Kapa Project.
 Ho`ike, the local public access cable TV channel aired a presentation to the Kaua’i Historical Society.
-Workshops continue in local schools.
+Workshops continue in local schools and public venues.

 • supporting culturally based economic development, thereby enhancing the standard of living in local communities.
 For example: